 NOTE 2—A WUR AP can generate keep-alive WUR frames, which are WUR beacon frames, in the WUR primary channel, and a WUR AP cannot generate keep-alive WUR frames, which are WUR beacon frames, in a WUR channel that is not the WUR primary channel.
 Hence, the AP can assign these WUR non-AP STAs in the WUR primary channel to enable generation of the keep-alive WUR frames, and the AP cannot assign these WUR non-AP STAs in a WUR channel that is not the WUR primary channel to enable the keep-alive operation.

+NOTE 3 – If the WUR non-AP STA is in power save mode, then the WUR AP still buffer individually addressed BUs (see 11.2.3.1 (General)) as described in 29.1 (Introduction) and deliver them in designated time as described in 29.9.3 (WUR AP operation) and 29.9.4 (WUR non-AP STA operation). (#5004, #5008)

 If a WUR non-AP STA is in WUR mode suspend, then: